Interchange (Australian rules football)

 Interchange (or, colloquially, the bench or interchange bench) is a team position in Australian rules football, consisting of players who are part of the selected team but are not currently on the field of play.

 Interchange numbers

 AFL

-As of the 2023 season, at AFL level, each team is permitted four interchange players, and a maximum of seventy-five total player interchanges during a game; players have no limit to the number of times they may individually be changed, and an interchange can occur at any time during the game, including during gameplay.
-Additionally, a fifth bench player is designated a substitute, allowed to take the field only to permanently replace a player.
+As of the 2026 season, at AFL level, each team is permitted five interchange players, and a maximum of seventy-five total player interchanges during a game; players have no limit to the number of times they may individually be changed, and an interchange can occur at any time during the game, including during gameplay.

-The players named on the interchange bench and as the substitute in the teamsheet, which is submitted ninety minutes before the commencement of the game, must be the interchange players who start on the bench, however they may be substituted immediately if the coach wishes.
+The players named on the interchange bench, must be the interchange players who start on the bench, however they may be substituted immediately if the coach wishes.

 Other leagues

 Interchange rules are not uniform across all leagues.
 In the major state leagues, as of 2016, following interchange numbers are permitted: